laddu1986/API-Test-Automation/README.md

 ## Getting Started
-To run the project, please run these scripts in order
+There are two ways to run the project,

+* Run runProject.sh
+This will run the installation, linting, test, and generate the report

-* Run
+* Run each script individually

 ```
 npm i